stellar/stellar-cli/FULL_HELP_DOCS.md

 * `ls` — List networks
 * `start` — ⚠️ Deprecated: use `stellar container start` instead
 * `stop` — ⚠️ Deprecated: use `stellar container stop` instead
+* `use` — Set the default network that will be used on all commands.
+This allows you to skip `--network` or setting a environment variable, while reusing this value in all commands that require it
 * `container` — Commands to start, stop and get logs for a quickstart container